Strawberry Sauce (Topping)

 Make Ahead Ideas

-This sauce freezes great, so don’t be afraid to make a lot of it!
+This sauce freezes well, so don’t be afraid to make a lot of it!
 If you freeze small portions of this sauce, you can toss them right into lunch bags and they will be thawed and ready to go at lunch time.

 Homemade strawberry sauce can be stored in the refrigerator for up to 5 days.